Vehmloewff/shineup/README.md

 }
 ```

-Any values of type `function` will be called with a { obj: object, parent: object, key: string, element: HTMLElement } paramater.
+Any values of type `function` will be called with a `{ obj: object, parent: object, key: string, id: string, className: string, querySelector: string }` paramater.

 ```js
 {